mergeweb/docs/_posts/2018-03-12-css-standards-framework.md

 ---

 ## Purpose
-The purpose of this series will be to define some standardized best practices for how our CSS is composed and organized in our projects.
+The purpose of this series will be to define some standardized best practices for how CSS is composed and organized in our projects.

 This is part 2 of 4: Framework.
 In this article, we will discuss Bootstrap as our framework of choice and in what ways we lean on Bootstrap to style a site.

+It is worth noting, this article focuses primarily on how we use Bootstrap in the context of building a "designed" or "brochure" site as opposed to an application.

 ## Why Bootstrap
 Our choice to use Bootstrap is preferential.
 There are merits to other frameworks, Bootstrap is just the one we like best.